rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 From the throne came flashes of lightning, and rumblings and peals of thunder, and before the throne were burning seven torches of fire, which are the seven spirits of God, ^0405

-and before the throne there was as it were a sea of glass, like crystal.
-And around the throne, on each side of the throne, are four living creatures, full of eyes in front and behind : ^0406
+and before the throne there was as it were a sea of glass, like crystal.And around the throne, on each side of the throne, are four living creatures, full of eyes in front and behind: ^0406

 the first living creature like a lion, the second living creature like an ox, the third living creature with the face of a man, and the fourth living creature like an eagle in flight. ^0407